Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 4.7.
 Write a program that read mark and display pass or fail 4.8.
 Write a program that read mark and display result in division 4.9.
-Write a program read any year and display its leap year or not
+Write a program that read any year and display its leap year or not 4.10.
+Write a program that read three numbers a,b,c and determine the roots of the quadratic equation:
+			ax^2 + bx + c = 0